p-szymo/twitter-sentiment-analysis/README.md

 - **modeling_notebook.ipynb** - notebook with Naive Bayes and Decision Tree models
 - **nlp_features_notebook.ipynb** - notebook with text processing, LDA topic modeling, and subjectivity scoring
 - **twitter_scraping_notebook.ipynb** - notebook detailing our scraping of tweets
+- **presentation.pdf** - slides for our presentation of this project

 ## Visualizations
 - Decision Tree Confusion Matrix: